The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf

 \A{XIII} exhibits a very different SFH.
 From the best-fit SFH, we see that only 10\% of its stellar mass formed in the oldest time bin, followed by a $\sim$1~Gyr quiescent period.
 The galaxy then experienced a strong burst of star formation beginning 11 Gyr ago, in which it formed 75\% of its total stellar mass in the span of 1~Gyr.

 As we discuss below, the SFH of \A{XIII} is unlike any other known UFD.
 Its unusual nature, and the observational challenges linked to this target (being the most distant system in our sample, one of the most extincted, and with relatively shallow photometry), motivated a number of tests for robustness (e.g., sensitivity to adopted stellar model, distance/extinction variations), all of which confirm this ``young'' UFD scenario.
-These tests are illustrated in the Appendices~\ref{App:models}, \ref{App:Dgrid}, and \ref{App:depth} of this paper and reveal that, under virtually any assumption, no more than 40\% of the total stellar mass of \A{XIII} could have formed in the oldest time bin.
+These tests are illustrated in the Appendices~\ref{App:models}, \ref{App:Dgrid}, \ref{App:depth}, and \ref{App:Code} of this paper and reveal that, under virtually any assumption, no more than 40\% of the total stellar mass of \A{XIII} could have formed in the oldest time bin.

 Figure~\ref{fig:Differential} illustrates the features in \A{XIII}'s CMD that are linked to a younger age.
 We have taken the Hess diagram of \A{XIII}'s CMD, removed the effect of distance and reddening, and normalized its integral to 1, effectively deriving a probability density distribution of its stars on the CMD.
 We did the same for the Hess diagram of \A{XII}, which has 80\% of its star formation in the oldest time bin.
-We show the difference between the two density maps.

-The two photometric catalogs have very similar depth and completeness, meaning that differences in the density distribution are intrinsic to the stellar population properties.
+We show the difference between the two density maps (left panel).
+Because the two photometric catalogs have very similar depth and completeness, differences in the density distribution are intrinsic to the stellar population properties.